apache/druid/.github/ISSUE_TEMPLATE/feature_request.md

 # Description

 Please describe the feature or change with as much detail as possible.

+If you have a detailed implementation in mind and wish to contribute that implementation yourself, please open a Proposal issue instead.

 # Motivation